 The following exchange ends the film version of The Devil Rides Out.
 The forces of darkness have been vanquished; Tanith is alive once more; all is as it was:

 DUKE: … Mocata is dead.from the film version of The Devil Rides Out (1968)

 DUKE: Yes, Simon.
 He is the one we should thank.

 Meanwhile, in To the Devil a Daughter, with the good guys trapped in the dastardly Copely-Syle’s crypt and surrounded by infernal creatures, a bolt of lightning cracks open the roof and strikes the altar, shattering it into tiny pieces.
 The reader is informed — by the narrator Wheatley himself, not via one of the characters — that “God had intervened”.

-Some parts of this text were originally used in my monthly blog, Books, TV and Films.
+Some parts of this text were originally used in one or more of my monthly Books, TV and Films blogs.